denten/denten.github.io/_includes/CV/05-projects.md

 *For a curated portfolio of projects, awards, and press coverage please visit [xpmethod.plaintext.in/impact](https://xpmethod.plaintext.in/impact.html).*

-## Honors, Prizes, and Fellowships
+## G. Honors, Prizes, and Fellowships

 - Schoff Publication Fund award recipient in support of second book, Spring 2019.
 - Schofield Fund Publication Award (Harvard, Comparative Literature), Spring 2019 and 2016.